danmousley/KnoWaste-v2/README.md

 <p>KnoWaste is a food preording system that aims to eliminate foodwaste by giving catering institutions accurate information.</p>

 <h2>BootStrap</h2>
 <p>We will be using the grid layout system from BootStrap.
+BootStrap has already been installed</p>

+<h2>BEM</h2>
+<p>Use BEM for SCSS class names.
+Information on how to use BEM can be found at http://getbem.com/</p>